Fast A10 Fusion performance; Works with Apple Pencil; Fun augmented-reality apps; Good battery life

 The A10 Fusion chip inside the 6th generation iPad runs circles around the processors in similarly sized Android slates.

 On Geekbench 4, which measures overall performance, the 6th-gen iPad notched a score of 5,983.
 That's more than double the Amazon Fire HD 10's score of 2,916 and well above the 3,022 category average.
+The Surface Go, powered by a Pentium CPU, mustered only 3,749.
 The iPad's mark also surpasses the 5,408 score of the Acer Aspire E15, our favorite sub-$500 laptop with a 7th-generation Core i3 processor and 4GB of RAM.

 Whether you're a student working on a multimedia project or just someone who wants to capture photos and videos using one of the world's largest viewfinders, the 6th-gen iPad will get the job done.
 The 8-megapixel back camera did an admirable job, although it sometimes had problems with overexposure.

 In this shot of my two colleagues, Sherri's blue shirt looked as vibrant as it does in real life and the knitting in Caitlin's sweater had plenty of detail.
 However, I did notice some grain as I zoomed in.

 Outdoors, one photo I took of yellow flowers looked blown out, but when I tapped on the flower on screen, the exposure evened out, and I could make out individual droplets of water.

 I used the 1080p video camera to record some gentlemen playing ping-pong in Bryant Park, and the iPad didn't have any trouble keeping up with the action.